kwikius/mixer_lang/README.md

 ```
    myint = 1 * 2 * 3 * 4; # myint is deduced as type integer
    pi = 3.14159; # pi is a float
-   myfloat = 2.0 * pi; # myfloat is deduced as float beacuse its initialiser expression has type float
+   myfloat = 2.0 * pi; # myfloat is deduced as float because its initialiser expression has type float
    mybool = true; #// deduced as a boolean type
 ```